Leen van Steensel

-Leendert van Steensel (born 20 April 1984) is a Dutch football coach and former professional player who manages BVV Barendrecht.
+Leendert van Steensel (born 20 April 1984) is a Dutch football coach and former professional player who manages FC Lisse.

 Van Steensel primarily played as a centre back for Utrecht, Carl Zeiss Jena, Excelsior and Capelle.

 Playing career

 Born in Rotterdam, Van Steensel was three years old when his family moved from Oud-Beijerland to Moordrecht.
 There, he became a member of VV Moordrecht the age of six.
 Seven years later, his parents moved to Waddinxveen, and Van Steensel began playing for the local club, Be Fair.
 At age 15, he was scouted by FC Utrecht, and joined the youth academy of the club.

 On 20 November 2003, he made his professional debut for FC Utrecht.
 On 5 January 2007, Utrecht announced that he would be loaned out to German club Carl Zeiss Jena for the remained of the season.

 In May 2007, Van Steensel was signed by Excelsior.
 He initially signed a two-year contract, but this contract was later extended.
 In the 2011–12 season, Van Steensel, a central defender, appeared as a striker for a few games, which ensured his status as cult hero at the club.
 He scored twice that season, including a volley against De Graafschap.
 After the relegation of his club Excelsior, his contract was not extended.
 He subsequently began playing on an amateur deal at VV Capelle, where he played until 2013.
 In late 2013, Van Steensel announced his retirement, due to a recurring hernia.